-The accuracy of the center-of-gravity method for cathode readout measuring the coordinate along the wire is at least an order of magnitude better than that of resistive charge division (for a given signal charge).
+For cathode readout measuring the coordinate along the wire, the accuracy of the center-of-gravity method is at least an order of magnitude better than that of resistive charge division (for a given signal charge).
 For the coordinate perpendicular to the wire the electron-drift timing technique discussed in the next section is superior except when (as in x-ray detection) a timing reference is not available.
-The disadvantages of cathode readout are that it requires a large number of well-calibrated electronic channels and that one is still faced with the problem of correlating the coordinate pairs in a multiple-particle event.
-However, the latter problem is mitigated by the availability of a charge ``signature."
+The disadvantages of cathode readout are that it requires a large number of well calibrated electronic channels and that one is still faced with the problem of correlating the coordinate pairs in a multiple-particle event.
+The latter problem is mitigated by the availability of a charge ``signature."
 Due to the large dynamic range of primary ionization energy, cathode pulses from different particles will tend to differ in total charge, while pulses from the same particle will be correlated in total charge in the two views.